lost-egg/lost-egg.github.io/combat.md

 6. Whether the attack roll succeeds or fails:

     a.
-The target gets a -1 onslaught penalty to Defense until their next turn.[^new-when-onslaught-penalty]
+The target gets a -1 onslaught penalty to Defense until the start of their next turn.[^new-when-onslaught-penalty]

 7. If the attack roll fails: